State mechanical code—adoption of 2018 International Mechanical Code by reference, 61.2

 Purpose and Summary

-The amendments include the adoption by reference of the International Mechanical Code, 2018 Edition.
+The proposed amendments include the adoption by reference of the International Mechanical Code, 2018 Edition.
 The Board previously adopted the 2015 edition of the International Mechanical Code (IMC).
 The Board is required to adopt the most recent version of the IMC by law.
-In addition, the amendments incorporate other clarifications to the state mechanical code that were suggested by public comment.
+In addition, the proposed amendments incorporate other clarifications to the state mechanical code that were suggested by public comment.
 These changes are relatively minor technical changes to better align the IMC with current practice.

 This rule making has no fiscal impact to the State of Iowa.